Posted in:

 Kulm Keltendorf (Celtic Village) – Styria

-In the hills near the small town of Weiz in eastern Styria you can travel in time back to the Iron Age and visit a Celtic Village.
-Around 450 B.C.
+In the hills near the small town of Weiz in eastern Styria, you can travel back to the Iron Age and visit a Celtic Village from around 450 B.C.
 Celtic tribes started to settle down in what today is Austria.
-Numerous archeologic excavations have revealed how they lived.
-The reconstruction of a Celtic Village in Styria gives you an insight in the life of the Celts over several centuries.
-Surrounded by wooden palisades 10 houses including life-size figures show you glimpses of daily life in the Iron Age.
-Hence, this hidden gem of an outdoor museum is lot’s fun for both the kids and the grown-ups, and well worth a detour.
-For more info see the museum website.
+Numerous archaeological excavations have revealed how they lived.
+The reconstruction of a Celtic Village in Styria gives you an insight into the life of the Celts over several centuries.
+Surrounded by wooden palisades, ten houses, including life-size figures, show you glimpses of daily life in the Iron Age.
+Hence, this hidden gem of an outdoor museum is a lot of fun for the kids and the grown-ups, and it is all worth a detour.
+For more info, see the museum website.

 Gleichenberger Bahn – Styria

-This is one of the real hidden travel gems.
-The 21 km stretch between Feldbach and Bad Gleichenberg in the southeast Styria is also called the “jungle express” by the locals.
-Moreover, this is not a museum train, but a part of the local public transport in the area, connecting villages to the small town Feldbach.
+This narrow-track railway is one of the real hidden travel gems.
+The 21 km stretch between Feldbach and Bad Gleichenberg in southeast Styria is also called the “jungle express” by the locals.
+Moreover, this is not a museum train but a part of the local public transport in the area, connecting villages to the small town of Feldbach.
 The electric railbuses take you through a rolling forest and cultural landscape in Steirisches Volcano.
-Furthermore, the area has many beautiful hiking trails and you can hop on and off the train at any of the 13 stops along the way.
+Furthermore, the area has many beautiful hiking trails, and you can hop on and off the train at any of the 13 stops along the way.
 For more info see Gleichenberger Bahn.

 Wildsteiner Waterfall – Carinthia